Mary Gove Nichols

-Mary Sargeant Gove Nichols (August 10, 1810 – May 30, 1884), also known by her pen name Mary Orme, was an American women's rights and health reform advocate, hydrotherapist, vegetarian and writer.
+Mary Sargeant Gove Nichols (August 10, 1810 – May 30, 1884), also known by her pen name Mary Orme, was an American women's rights and health reform advocate, hydrotherapist, vegetarian socialist, and writer.
+Her later conversion to Catholicism caused her to abandon the free love movement and a fascination with séances, but she remained a health advocate and social progressive.